azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Opportunity: `noalias` information passed to LLVM

-Rust references are represented as pointers when compiled down with LLVM.
 Because of the restrictions around using references in Rust, the Rust compiler can tell LLVM that exclusive references really are exclusive by adding `noalias` annotations to the compiled LLVM IR.
 Then, when the IR is compiled down to